juicyllama/llana/README.md

 ## Docker Demos

 Out of the box you can use our docker demo data to play with the system.

-Here is some helpful information:
+We are using this helpful [database sample repository](https://github.com/harryho/db-samples) to build demo database examples.
+We add a `User` table and a `UserApiKey` table to facilitate the authentication.

+You can use the following user details for testing:

+Email: `test@test.com`
+Password: `test`
-Test user, email: `test@test.com` password: `test` with API key: `Ex@mp1eS$Cu7eAp!K3y`
+API key: `Ex@mp1eS$Cu7eAp!K3y`

 ## Database Support